North Carolina

 Follow the Rules About Communicating with the Public

 This state requires organizations to include specific statements whenever the organizations are requesting donations (also called “charitable solicitation”).
-Religious organizations generally are not required to include this statement, but such organizations may choose to post the below or similar language as a best practice to build trust with donors and state regulators.
-Below is sample language to use with charitable solicitations in this state (see N.C.G.S.
-131F-9(b)):
+See N.C.
+Gen. Stat. §131F-9(b).
+Religious organizations generally are not required to include this statement, but posting the language is often a best practice to build trust with donors and state regulators.
+Below is sample language to use with charitable solicitations in this state:

 This solicitation is made on behalf of *ORG*, a *STATE* *ENTITY TYPE*, in support of its *PURPOSE* and *PROGRAMS*.
-Please contact *EMAIL* if you wish to request a statement regarding the amount of your contribution which is deductible or a written financial statement.
+Please contact *EMAIL* if you wish to request a statement regarding the amount of your contribution that is deductible or a written financial statement.

 Charitable Registration Statute